benbrastmckie/.config/README.md

 fish_vi_key_bindings
 ```
 You are now read use NeoVim in Alacritty, complete with Tmux and the Fish shell.
+I highly recommend swapping the CapsLock and Esc keys by opening `System Preferences -> Keyboard`, and making the appropriate changes.

 # Arch Linux Instalation
 Open the terminal and run the following commands: